sapcc/limes/docs/users/api-spec-resources.md

 ### GET /v1/public-commitments

-Returns a list of commitments which are in `transfer_status=public`, ready to be consumed by the user with `/transfer-commitment`.
+Returns a list of commitments for a specific resource which are in `transfer_status=public`, ready to be consumed by the user with `/transfer-commitment`.
+The resource must be identified through the query parameters `service` and `resource`, e.g. `?service=compute&resource=cores`.

 ### GET /v1/commitment-conversion/:service\_type/:resource\_name